Ouch! What Causes Testicular Pain?

 One of the most important things to investigate for in sudden, severe testicular pain is testicular torsion.
 This occurs when the testicle twists around the spermatic cord, which supplies blood to the scrotum.
 The reduced blood flow causes pain and swelling and usually needs to be corrected with emergency surgery.
 If it is not addressed quickly, the testicle may be irreversibly damaged from lack of blood supply and may need to be completely removed.
 Testicular Torsion is most common in young boys between the age of 12-16 years old, but it can occur at any age.
 It can develop a few hours after vigorous exercise, but also commonly occurs during sleep or even following a seemingly minor injury.
 The condition is more likely to occur if you have had it before and did not have proper surgical correction, and can also tend to run in families.
 Early evaluation and treatment can prevent severe damage and loss of the testicle.

 Another common group of men I see with testicular pain and discomfort are those with infections.
 This occurs when a virus or bacteria invades the tissues and causes inflammation of the testicles (orchitis) or surrounding structures (epididymitis, prostatitis, urethritis, etc.).
 In younger males, mumps orchitis is a fairly common complication of infection with the mumps virus; however, this is less of a problem nowadays since most people are now vaccinated against it.

-In men who are sexually active, gonorrhea and chlamydia are the most common causes of infection, and may be accompanied with symptoms such as testicular swelling, testicular pain while passing urine, or penile discharge.
+In men who are sexually active, gonorrhoea and chlamydia are the most common causes of infection and may be accompanied with symptoms such as testicular swelling, testicular pain while passing urine, or penile discharge.